An Online MPH to Empower Aspiring Change Agents

 The study of health policy and management (HPM) introduces students to differing perspectives on the delivery of care to various populations.
 It includes analysis of health care ethics and economics, as well as the development and implementation of policies and programs in light of current and emerging needs.
 People in HPM effect change through health care policy and how it relates to health services in their community.Learn More

-Jobs for MPH professionals in epidemiology and health policy and management span the public, private, corporate, and government sectors.
+Advance in a critically needed profession that allows you to make a positive difference in your community.
+Jobs for MPH professionals in epidemiology and health policy and management span the public, private, corporate, and government sectors and are projected to grow much faster than average through 2030.

 - Bachelor’s degree or equivalent from a regionally accredited institution